jamesbornholt/homepage/content/post/ordering.md

 Architects and programming language designers believe the rules we just explored to be *intuitive* to programmers.
 The idea is that multiple threads running in parallel are manipulating a single main memory, and so everything must happen in order.
 There's no notion that two events can occur "at the same time", because they are all accessing a single main memory.

 Note that this rule says nothing about *what* order the events happen in---just that they happen in *some* order.
 The other part of this intuitive model is that events happen in *program order*: the events in a single thread happen in the order in which they were written.
-This is what programmers expect: all sorts of crazy things would start happening if my programs were allowed to launch their missiles before checking that they key was turned.
+This is what programmers expect: all sorts of bad things would start happening if my programs were allowed to launch their missiles before checking that the key was turned.

 Together, these two rules---a single main memory, and program order---define *sequential consistency*.
 [Defining sequential consistency][sc] is one of the many achievements that earned [Leslie Lamport][lamport] the [Turing award][turing] in 2013.{{% fn 1 %}}